Deous/VSC-Guide-for-esp32/README.md

 if you want to flash and immefiately monitor use
 - `idf.py -p COM3 flash monitor`

-`buil`d will build project with changes
+`build` will build project with changes
 `fullclean` will erase old files and refresh the whole build for new compilation

 ## CMake

-To use CMake environment your project must contain just like Make files - CMakeLists.txt (in project directory)
+To use CMake environment your project must have CMakeLists.txt (just like Make files) in project directory

 It usually contains f.ex. below lines